Recipe: Smoked Turkey

 - Southern Gold Barbecue Sauce

 *For juicier turkey, brine the whole turkey for 1 hour per pound before smoking it; use our Brining Mix and follow the easy brining instructions.
 Savory’s ‘Cue Glue helps BBQ seasoning stick better to smoked and grilled proteins and seal in flavor.
+When preparing and cooking a turkey, be sure to follow proper food safety and handling guidelines.

 If brining, prepare brine using Brining Mix instructions and brine turkey breast for 1 hour per pound in the refrigerator.
 Pat turkey dry and coat with ‘Cue Glue if using.
 Sprinkle all sides with salt & pepper then choice of seasoning.
 Prepare smoker with wood of choice and heat to a temperature of 225 to 250 degrees.
 Place turkey in the smoker and smoke until the internal temperature of the thickest part of the breast reaches 165 degrees; about 3 to 4 hours depending on the size of the breast.
 Remove breast from smoker and let rest for 30 min. before slicing.